apache/fury-site/docs/guide/java/graalvm-support.md

 `@JsonCodec(valueCodec = ...)` on that field or getter to customize each dynamic value.
 A second `JsonAnySetter` parameter may use the normal configuration for its own value shape.

+`JsonUnwrapped` uses the same interpreted behavior as on the JVM.
+Annotate the containing model and every unwrapped child or intermediate object with `JsonType` so each model receives its generated property and creator operations.

 Child codecs act on one direct level. `elementCodec` supports `Collection`, Java arrays, and `AtomicReferenceArray`; `contentCodec` supports `Optional` and `AtomicReference`; `keyCodec` and `valueCodec` support Map keys and values.
 A complete `value` codec cannot be combined with a child